Wednesday, July 23, 2014

 Night view after crossing the Rialto, 8 PM, May 2014.

 The sound of the bells from the San Marco Campanile was chilling in a different sense, on a different plane.
 Medieval and bygone are fancy words that come to mind when I remember that evening.
-Because there are no motorized land transportation to break the silence in the evening, it's not difficult to imagine 21st century Venice at the height of its maritime trade under the Doges during the Renaissance.
-The quiet and the architecture supply the imagination with the landscape of that movie-in-the-mind wonderland.
+Because there are no motorized land transportation to break the silence, it's not difficult to imagine 21st century Venice at the height of its maritime trade under the Doges during the Renaissance.
+The quiet and the architecture supply the imagination with the landscape for that movie-in-the-mind wonderland.

 One of the secluded cafes, away from the